 Market Overview: Compared to other developed nations, public water utilities in the United States deliver the cleanest water.
-However, the Environmental Protection Agency recently revealed that more than 5,300 water systems in America are in violation of the EPA's lead and copper rule indicating that more still needs to be done to improve the nation's water supply, especially for those who are served by aging infrastructure.[x]
+However, the Environmental Protection Agency revealed in 2016 that more than 5,300 water systems in America are in violation of the EPA's lead and copper rule indicating that more still needs to be done to improve the nation's water supply, especially for those who are served by aging infrastructure.[x]

 These growing concerns about water quality, both domestically and globally, have led to an increased demand for water filtration systems around the world.
 Additionally, more awareness about bottled water's negative health and environmental impacts is slowing sales in that market while boosting it for water purifiers.